PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   state resulting from its rewrite;
 - `907c91fa` routes all direct-export option reads through the normalized request and adds a structural boundary test;
-- the current checkpoint adds request-aware optional exporter controls and removes eager parsing of unrequested PyTorch settings.
+- `5848cc28` adds request-aware optional exporter controls and removes eager parsing of unrequested PyTorch settings;
+- the current checkpoint makes quant type and input/output quant dtype part of the guarded immutable quantization controls.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain